 While the purpose of overlanding is to explore areas, travel weeks and even months with little or even no risk, off-roading is completely different.

 The off-roading goal is to overcome tough obstacles, which is very risky, so the traveling ranges from one to a couple of days.
 Off-roading is a synonym for going over the limits, dealing with rocky terrain, mud or sand dunes is quite exhausting.

-As this explanation may seem dry, this video should help to get a visual of what exactly off-roading is.
+As this explanation may seem dry, this video should help to get a visual of what exactly it is.

 Best overland vehicle

 To go overlanding, you will need a specific vehicle, as your city car won’t be able to stand a trip of such difficulty.
-However, picking the right vehicle is always tough, regardless of your knowledge and experience in overlanding.
+However, picking the right vehicle is always tough, regardless of your knowledge and experience .